 Porcelain veneers are one of the most popular and innovative cosmetic dental treatments available today.
 Covering a wide range of aesthetic issues, these tooth-shaped, wafer-thin shells of translucent ceramic disguise the front side of teeth marred by stains, alignment problems and fractures.
-Could porcelain veneers from Dr. Philip A. Lisk in Raleigh improve your smile?
+Could porcelain veneers from Dr. Philip A. Lisk in North Raleigh improve your smile?

 Remake the Appearance of Your Teeth

 The best candidate for porcelain veneers has teeth free from decay and multiple restorations such as large fillings and crowns.
 After a thorough dental exam and digital X-rays with the team at Dr. Philip A. Lisk Dentistry, the veneer patient undergoes gentle tooth enamel preparation.

 Rarely requiring any anesthetic, enamel preparation involves removal of a thin portion of tooth enamel (approximately half a millimeter) from the front side of each tooth which will receive a porcelain veneer.
 This resurfacing allows sufficient room in the mouth for the veneers to function comfortably.

 Additionally, Dr. Lisk takes oral impressions and sends them, along with specific instructions, to an outside dental lab.
 A master ceramist creates a three-dimensional model of the patient’s mouth and individually crafts the porcelain veneers.
 An important goal is creating tooth shape, size and color that blend in with the natural smile and that are appropriate for the individual’s facial features.
 Porcelain veneers really are works of art.

 At the next appointment, the North Raleigh dentist etches the tooth surfaces and bonds the porcelain veneers in place.
 He ensures the laminates fit well, cover the teeth completely and have natural color, an effect he creates with the bonding cement.
 He adjusts the veneers so teeth bite together correctly.